getup8/getup8-hugo/content/classes/data-structures/lecture9.md

 In the `LinkedList` API in Java, the `add` method adds to the end of the list by default.
 There's also a `remove` method that takes no input and by default, removes the first element.
-So these directly map to a Queue.
+So these directly map to a `Queue`.

-Java actually has a Queue interface.
+Java actually has a `Queue` interface.
 In the homework, we implement `MyQueue` which is slightly different (simplified I believe).

 `LinkedList` actually implements `Queue`.
 So it uses `enqueue` and `dequeue`.